 Bake for 20-25 minutes, until mushrooms are tender and topping is crispy and golden brown.

-Yes, you can definitely make this recipe in advance, or at least prep it in advance.
 Follow the steps of the recipe through filling the mushroom caps with the spinach mixture, then put the mushrooms in the refrigerator.
 Prepare the panko breadcrumb mixture as well, but wait to top the mushrooms until just before baking.
 For best results, bake them the same day you assemble them.
 If you do want to make them 1-2 days in advance, I would recommend prepping the spinach mixture and panko mixture in advance, but waiting to clean and stuff the mushrooms until the day you want to bake.

 👩🍳 Expert Tips